keiran-rowell/keiran-rowell.github.io/_posts/2026-03-01-fire-and-brimestone.md

  in my post here I'm going to talk about Fe-S being waypoints but because electrons are quantum mechnical in scale they tunnel *along* protein bonds not *through* space, and as waves propogating along all possible pathways?

 Wavicles propagating along the molecular bonds connecting life's electrical circuits, reverberating across pathways and extending into dimensions inaccessible to our prosaic wires of extruded copper.
 Helping us breathe, helping plants turn photons into fuel.
 Real quantum mechanical waves along biomolecules that interfere constructively and destructively just like the famous electron double-slit experiments.
-Doing their work to power all life through changing the electron count of sulfur in core of these primordial metal-sulfur clusters.
+Doing their work to power all life through changing the charge density in the metal-sulfur core of these primordial clusters.

 [Fe-S world hypothesis](https://en.wikipedia.org/wiki/Iron%E2%80%93sulfur_world_hypothesis)